 I thought you weren't allowed to climb them??
 When I went there were certainly quite a few signs stating as much, and a few serious looking chaps with guns making sure you obeyed the signs. about 9 years agoAnswered by richard maddock via Travellr.com

 I would be really interested to visit places where the "rubbish people" live.
 The "rubbish people" are Christians in Egypt who are basically so descriminated against that they are forced to live in slum-like areas of the city and the only way they can afford to live is to gather and sort all of Cairos garbage for recycling and to find things to sell.
 Its really sad but it would be very interesting to visit the areas and see how they live.
 You can watch a documentary on them here:

 I havent been to Cairo and dont know how safe these areas are, though I think they might be reasonably safe.
 Also Id imagie they might be hard to find.
 If you go though let me know what its like, im really interested in the topic.

-Russell almost 9 years ago
+Russell about 9 years ago

 rubbish people?......my friend Russell Christians in Egypt are richer than Muslims, the only reason why some Christians are voluntarily living there because they grow pigs and they use garbage to feed them!

 A Desert Safari is awesome for 5 days in Egypt... also I'd recommend a Dahabiya Nile Cruise from Esna (After Luxor) to Aswan.
-Those are my top favorites because it makes you mingle most with the original locals like Bedouins (Desert) and Nubians (Aswan) while enjoy a taste and feel of new lifestyle - a great chance for p;hotography as well, we wrote about it here http://egyptolution.com/post/dahabiya-nile-cruise-on-amoura/106 over 5 years ago
+Those are my top favorites because it makes you mingle most with the original locals like Bedouins (Desert) and Nubians (Aswan) while enjoy a taste and feel of new lifestyle - a great chance for p;hotography as well, we wrote about it here http://egyptolution.com/post/dahabiya-nile-cruise-on-amoura/106 almost 6 years ago